 - One should use a verb past participle to describe the output of the process, i.e. a “freezing process” outputs “frozen” food.
 We are reducing variations on these terms, for example “boned” and “boneless” should usually be normalized to “deboned”.
 However, sometimes “boneless” is used to state the condition of a food rather than implying a separate deboning process, so a judgement call may be required.

-- The food product’s axiomatization should reflect the parent class conjunction with the food process term(s) in its label, e.g. ” ‘chicken (frozen)’ equivalentTo ‘chicken meat food product’ and ‘food (frozen)’ “.
+- The food product’s axiomatization should reflect the parent class conjunction with the food process term(s) in its label, e.g. ” ‘chicken (frozen)’ equivalentTo ‘chicken meat food product’ and ‘meat (frozen)’ “.

 - The food product suffix:

-- If it might be ambiguous whether a term is a food category having various closely related subclasses, or an “atomic” food item, we include the suffix “food product” to mark the broader sense. e.g. “barley flour food product” vs “barley flour”.
+- If it might be ambiguous whether a term is a food category having various closely related subclasses, or a “leaf” food item that has no subclasses, we include the suffix “food product” to mark the broader sense. e.g. “barley flour food product” vs “barley flour”.

-- An atomic food, in other one that has no FoodOn children, and likely won’t in the future, doesn’t need a “food product” suffix in its label unless this helps to disambiguate it from search results coming from other ontologies in a lookup service.
+- A leaf food item that likely won’t have children in the future, doesn’t need a “food product” suffix in its label unless this helps to disambiguate it from search results coming from other ontologies in a lookup service.

 - Items with the “food product” can have a synonym that is the suffix-less phrase.